Kiama Masonic Temple

-Kiama Masonic Temple is a heritage-listed masonic temple and former temperance hall at 46 Collins Street, Kiama, Municipality of Kiama, New South Wales, Australia.
+Kiama Masonic Temple is a heritage-listed masonic temple and former temperance hall at 46 Collins Street, Kiama, New South Wales, Australia.
 It was built from 1876 to 1878 with alterations in 1908-09.
 It is also known as Temperance Hall.
 The property is owned by Kiama Masonic Lodge.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The building was built as a Temperance Hall between 1876 and 1878 by contractor James Dinning at a reputed cost of £1500, on land purchased from William Geogheghan.
 It was operated by the National Division of the Sons of Temperance.
 It was sold to J. H. Somerville in 1899, who continued to run the venue as a public hall.
 It was sold to the Freemasons in 1908.
 The Freemasons renovated the property, adding stained glass windows and decorative friezes, removing the gallery and converting the former stage into a supper-room.

 It still serves as a Masonic Lodge in 2018.
 Lodge Kiama No. 35 has been meeting continuously in the building since 1909.